bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 Let’s continue!
 You have out-of-the box Buttons components, which look natively of iOS and android, but you can always add styling to get the right layout.
 And oif you want to create your own “pressable” areas, you can use TouchableOpacity which responds to touches on components you wrap it with.

-I will recommend you to check out the [common components documentation](https://reactnative.dev/docs/components-and-apis) if you want to know more!
+I will recommend you to check out the [common components documentation](https://reactnative.dev/docs/components-and-apis) for React Native if you want to know more!

 # Styles